 Kelly wants to share her passion and knowledge of dance with the next generation in a safe, educational, and fun way.
-She has previous supply teaching experience, but this will be her first year with a studio.
 For her, the best part of teaching dance is seeing growth and progress in her students, whether it be in the form of mastering a new trick or technique or just becoming more comfortable in the dance class environment.
 She loves helping timid children find their inner superstar.

 She prefers to teach contemporary/lyrical (her areas of specialization while in university) but she also enjoys teaching stretch and strengthen/technique classes to help her students learn to take care of their bodies properly.

 Kelly expects her dancers to be in uniform and ready to go, and to bring their positive attitudes and listening ears to class.
 She makes sure that she not only makes these expectations clear, but also personally models these behaviours in each of her classes.
 She feels her most effective class management tool is using praise to acknowledge and strengthen positive behaviours.